nilp0inter/nilp0inter.github.io/_posts/2023-10-25-property-based-testing-retractions.md

 # Testing Retractions and Sections

 Now that we have a better understanding of what retractions and sections are, let's talk about how we can test them.
+For this section we'll imagine that we are writing a base64 encoder and decoder.

-## Start with a golden test
+## Step 1: Write a Golden Test

 A golden test is a test that compares the output of a function to a known correct value.
 For example, let's say we have a function *add* that adds two